FriendsOfSymfony/FOSRestBundle/README.md

         ...
     }

-It's used to determine parent collection name.
-Controller name itself not used in routes auto-generation process & can be any name you like.
+It's used to determine the parent collection name.
+Controller name itself not used in routes auto-generation process and can be any name you like.

 ## Define child resource controller